dekoza/mtgpl/comprules.rst

 608.3b
 ------
 If a permanent spell resolves but its controller can't put it onto the battlefield, that player puts it into its owner's graveyard.

-Example: Worms of the Earth has the ability "Lands can't enter the battlefield."
-Clone says "You may have Clone enter the battlefield as a copy of any creature on the battlefield."
-If a player casts Clone and chooses to copy Dryad Arbor (a land creature) while Worms of the Earth is on the battlefield, Clone can't enter the battlefield from the stack.
+**Example:** :mtgtip:`Worms of the Earth` has the ability "Lands can't enter the battlefield." :mtgtip:`Clone` says "You may have Clone enter the battlefield as a copy of any creature on the battlefield."
+If a player casts Clone and chooses to copy :mtgtip:`Dryad Arbor` (a land creature) while Worms of the Earth is on the battlefield, Clone can't enter the battlefield from the stack.
 It's put into its owner's graveyard.

 .. _mtgcr-609: